Contract Management 101: Understanding Contract Management

 Contracts were invented to reduce risk, by clearly accounting for what parties could and could not do, by when, and what type of compensation would be provided at the end—or penalties incurred if things went wrong.
 As the world has become more complex, contracts have also become a key piece of the compliance process, especially when dealing with a global supply chain and cross-border business transactions that often require many legal and regulatory requirements to be followed and accounted for.

 The very act of standardizing your contract templates—and making sure everyone uses those templates—can vastly increase compliance and reduce risk.
 Think about it.
 You change a key term in one of your standard contracts.
 But a Sales Rep has an older version of the contract saved to their hard drive that they continue to use.
 Where does that leave you?
-Fast forward to the new contract management reality: If everyone requests and accesses the same, standardized contract language through your contract management application, and the always system has the most current, up-to-date templates, you're already way ahead of the game.
+Fast forward to the new contract management reality: If everyone requests and accesses the same, standardized contract language through your contract management software, and the software has the most current, up-to-date templates, you're already way ahead of the game.

 Increased business velocity